glitchdotcom/shared-components/CONTRIBUTING.md

 `git checkout master` and `git pull origin master`
 1. Update the NPM version
 `npm version patch`
+    - if you're intending to create a prerelease version, use `npm version prerelease` instead
 1. Update changelog.md with your changes and commit
 1. Push your changes to Github
 `git push origin master`